akberg/procedural_planets/README.md

 This brainstorming has left me with more ideas than I believe I'll be able to implement, but I really have no clue how difficult some of these things will be.
 So here's a somewhat prioritized checklist of subgoals.
 A realistic aim given the current workload in other courses and activities is probably just to reach the main goal.

 - [ ] Main goal: Procedurally generate a planet with a satisfying level of detail on its terrain, with a corresponding texture and light from a sunlight source, and have a controllable camera to fly around and explore it.
 - [ ] Allow the planet to have an ocean.
+Additional sphere with lower poly count.
 - [ ] Generate several planets and place them in a solar system.
 - [ ] Detect collision with the ground, so the player can land.
 - [ ] Adding an atmosphere that modifies the sunlight.